i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 -----------

 The crypto type (used in the LS2) is 4.
-This indicates a 32-byte X25519 public key, and the end-to-end protocol specified here.
+This indicates a little-endian 32-byte X25519 public key, and the end-to-end protocol specified here.

 Crypto type 0 is ElGamal.
-Crypto types 1-3 are reserved for ECIES-ECDH-AES-SessionTag, see proposal 145.
+Crypto types 1-3 are reserved for ECIES-ECDH-AES-SessionTag, see proposal 145 [Prop145]_.

 Noise Protocol Framework